 3-0-3 Introduction to Social Science Research Methods provides the student with a comprehensive treatment of research methods commonly used in the social sciences to analyze social phenomena in a rigorous and scientific manner.
 Topics include critical evaluation of research, ethics in research, issues of accuracy such as objectivity, validity, and reliability, the research process, inductive and deductive approaches, quantitative and qualitative studies, surveys, experimental studies, and use of existing database resources.
-Students will learn the necessary practical skills required for the practice and application of research and the skills required for both written and oral dissemination of research results.
+Students will learn the necessary practical skills required for the practice and research results.